Pushpa: The Rise: Filming

 The shooting of the film was put on hold due to restrictions following the second wave of COVID-19 pandemic in India, and Allu Arjun was also diagnosed with COVID-19 in late April.
 The team resumed the final leg of shooting on 6 July 2021, with a major schedule filmed in Secunderabad, but came to a halt on 24 July 2021 when Sukumar was diagnosed with dengue fever.
 The filming resumed after Sukumar recovered from the disease.
 On 22 August 2021, Fahadh Faasil joined the shooting schedule of the film.
 After wrapping her portions in the Hindi film Goodbye, Rashmika joined the shoot to film her parts.
 In September 2021, she rejoined the shoot after a brief break.
 On 8 September, Allu Arjun headed to Maredumilli to film the final schedule.
 After a month-long production, on 4 October, the team started shooting face-off scenes between Allu Arjun and Fahadh Faasil.
 The song "Srivalli" was mainly shot in Thirumalai Kovil, Tenkasi district of Tamil Nadu.
 Finally, a special song featuring Samantha was filmed in November 2021 at a specially constructed set at the Ramoji Film City and "Ey Bidda Idi Na Adda" song was filmed at the Mallikarjun Swami Temple of Beeramguda.
 After this, the film entered a post-production phase.

 Speaking to the media at a promotional event of the Tamil version in Chennai, Allu Arjun said that "We had about 400–500 cars in the forest that would take us from point A to B. In some places, there were no roads and we had to create a pathway with whatever was available.
 The filming itself took us almost two years, that is why I say this: the effort we had put in for Pushpa is equal to four films."

 Post-production

 The dubbing of the film began in April 2021.
 Ten days before the release of the film, Shreyas Talpade confirmed that he has dubbed for Allu Arjun for the film's Hindi version.
+In the Hindi version, Rajesh Khattar and Sahil Vaid dubbed for Fahad Faasil and Jagadeesh Prathap Bandari respectively.
 Jis Joy who has dubbed for Arjun's previous films in Malayalam, was signed to dub for Allu Arjun for the Malayalam version, and by the early-December 2021 he had completed his portions of the dubbing.
 K. P. Sekar lent Allu Arjun's voice for the film's Tamil version.
 Fahadh Faasil has dubbed for his role in all the languages, except Hindi which was dubbed by Rajesh Khattar.